pommes-public/pommesdispatch/docs/model/background.rst

 nonzeros 309613
 ======== =======

-For the mathematical formulation, please see below.
+For the mathematical formulation, please see :ref:`formulas`.
 You may also refer to the
 `oemof.solph API reference <https://oemof-solph.readthedocs.io/en/latest/reference/oemof.solph.html>`_
 for a documentation of the constraints and objective terms introduced